spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/best-practices-analyzing-shop-data.md

 ## Optional: Back up the default analysis

-The Analytics feature is shipped with a default analises that can be useful while you're learning how to create your own.
-If you need to play around with an existing analisis, we recommend duplicating the default one as follows:
+The Analytics feature is shipped with a default analysis that can be useful while you're learning how to create your own.
+If you need to play around with the existing analysis, we recommend duplicating the default one as follows:

 1. In the Back Office, go to **Analytics**.
 2. On the **Analytics** page, click **Analyses**.